Indigenous Languages and Arts program

 Language and art form a large part of culture and are essential to the wellbeing and identity of Aboriginal and Torres Strait Islander peoples and are integral to maintaining the vitality and strength of Indigenous communities.

-The Indigenous Languages and Arts (ILA) program provides approximately $20 million in annual funding for projects and organisations that support participation in and maintenance of Indigenous culture through languages and arts.
+The Indigenous Languages and Arts (ILA) program provides over $20 million annually to community-based organisations for projects that support participation in and maintenance of Indigenous culture through languages and arts.

 The Australian Government has committed an additional $10 million of funding over four years, 2016–2020, to protect, preserve and celebrate Aboriginal and Torres Strait Islander languages.
-The additional investment will complement the outcomes achieved through the ILA program, by supporting language projects with a focus on using digital technology in an innovative and culturally sensitive manner.
+The additional investment will complement the outcomes achieved through the ILA program by engaging and consulting nationally, supporting digital solutions and partnerships for the ongoing capture and teaching of language, and supporting career pathways for Indigenous language workers and linguists.
+The funding of these projects will be administered through the ILA program in accordance with the program’s funding guidelines.

 Digital technologies enable languages to be captured and preserved quickly and efficiently and can be used to support other methods being used to increase the revival and maintenance of Aboriginal and Torres Strait Islander languages within Indigenous communities.